ipugh-xm/xm-labs-steps-xmimoncall/README.md

 * [xm.png](/xm.png) - xMatters logo

 # How it works
-This step puts the user who called it on call for a specific shift and on a specific team.
+This step puts the user who called it on call for a specified shift and on a specified team.

 # Installation